tomerleib/ransomeware-dr/README.md

 ## GCP Backup Implementation

-The Google Cloud Platform backup solution focuses on secure cloud storage management:
+The Google Cloud SQL backup solution focuses on creating a snapshot from one project to another:

 ### Key Features
 - Automated backup creation and management
-- Multi-region replication for disaster recovery
 - Backup validation and integrity checking
 - Retention policy management
 - Cloud Function-based implementation